CENTRAL PROVIDENT FUND (CPF)

 Loan to Value

-If you are taking 80% loan, the monthly bank Installment (Cash/CPF) will start after the first disbursement of the 10% completion of foundation work.
+If you are taking 75% loan, the monthly bank Installment (Cash/CPF) will start after the first disbursement of the second 5% of the completion of foundation work.
 Monthly bank installment is calculated based on Market Interest Rate (Depend on the Package you sign with the bank) and your Loan Tenure.

-If your LTV (loan to Value) is 70% then the balance amount to be paid is 25% (20% Downpayment minus 5% Booking fee) 15% to be paid upon 8 weeks and balance 10% (Foundation work Completed) will be paid by progressive payment stages.
+If your LTV (loan to Value) is 65% then the balance amount to be paid is 35%, 20% downpayment (10% need to be in cash) minus 5% booking fee and balance 15% (Balance 10% can be paid by cash or CPF) to be paid upon 8 week.
+10% (Cash or CPF) for completion of Foundation Work and 5% (Cash or CPF) for completion of Concrete Framework will be paid during progressive payment stages.

 The Progressive Payment schedule and the % of purchase price payable is illustrated in the table below: